-In the event of a service area reduction such that Contractor withdraws its existing, approved network from any geographic region or modifies any portion of its service area, Contractor agrees to work with Covered California to develop an evaluation and formal transition plan in accordance with the requirements outlined in the Covered California for Small Business Qualified Health Plan Issuer Contract for 2023-2025, Articles 4.3.1 and 8.3.2, to facilitate transitions of care with minimal disruption for At-Risk Covered California Enrollees who are transitioning from one QHP Issuer to another QHP Issuer or to an off-Exchange product offered by the QHP Issuer.
+In the event of a service area reduction such that Contractor withdraws its existing, approved network from any geographic region or modifies any portion of its service area, Contractor must submit an evaluation and formal transition plan in accordance with the requirements outlined in the Qualified Health Plan Issuer Contract for 2023-2025 for the Individual Market, Articles 4.3.1 and 8.3.2, to facilitate transitions of care with minimal disruption for At-Risk Covered California Enrollees who are transitioning from one QHP Issuer to another QHP Issuer or to an off-Exchange product offered by the QHP Issuer.
 In such events, Covered California may automatically transition Contractor's Covered California Enrollees into a different QHP Issuer to avoid gaps in coverage.
 If Contractor receives Covered California Enrollees from another QHP Issuer pursuant to a service area reduction, Contractor must implement policies and programs to facilitate transitions of care.

-- 1) If Contractor is terminating Covered California Enrollees, Contractor agrees to work with Covered California to implement the following, as applicable to Covered California for Small Business: - a) Conduct outreach to alert all Covered California Enrollees impacted by the service area reduction that their QHP will be ending.
-Outreach must include instructions, timing, and options for enrolling with a new QHP Issuer. - b) Conduct outreach to At-Risk Covered California Enrollees, giving them the option to authorize Contractor to send their personal health information to the Covered California Enrollee's new QHP Issuer with the goal of improving the transition of care.
+- 1) If Contractor is terminating Covered California Enrollees, Contractor must: - a) Conduct outreach to alert all Covered California Enrollees impacted by the service area reduction that their QHP will be ending.
+Outreach must include instructions, timing, and options for enrolling with a new QHP Issuer. - b) Conduct outreach to At-Risk Covered California Enrollees, giving them the option to authorize Contractor to send their personal health information to the Covered California Enrollee's new QHP Issuer with the goal of improving the transition of care. - c) Send Covered California Enrollee health information relevant to creating transitions of care with minimal disruption to the Covered California Enrollee's new QHP Issuer for those Covered California Enrollees who have provided authorization to do so, as follows:

-- c) Send Covered California Enrollee health information relevant to creating transitions of care with minimal disruption to the Covered California Enrollee's new QHP Issuer for those Covered California Enrollees who have provided authorization to do so, as follows: - For all terminating Covered California Enrollees impacted by the service area reduction, send primary care clinician information on record. - ii.
-For At-Risk Covered California Enrollees, send relevant personal health information. - d) Conduct outreach to providers in impacted service areas to facilitate Covered California Enrollee transitions with minimal disruption. - 2) If Contractor receives terminating Covered California Enrollees from another QHP Issuer pursuant to a service area reduction, Contractor agrees to work with Covered California to implement the following, as applicable to Covered California for Small Business: - a) Identify At-Risk Covered California Enrollees, either through existing Contractor practices, or through receipt of both health information from the prior QHP Issuer and the data file with transitioning enrollment information from Covered California (which would occur after these Covered California Enrollees have effectuated coverage). - b) Ensure At-Risk Covered California Enrollees care transitions account for their medical situation, including participation in case or disease management programs, locating in-network providers with appropriate clinical expertise, and any alternative therapies, including specific drugs. - c) Establish internal processes to ensure all parties involved in the transition of care for At-Risk Covered California Enrollees are aware of their responsibilities.
+- For all terminating Covered California Enrollees impacted by the service area reduction, send primary care clinician information on record. - ii.
+For At-Risk Covered California Enrollees, send relevant personal health information. - d) Conduct outreach to providers in impacted service areas to facilitate Covered California Enrollee transitions with minimal disruption. - 2) If Contractor receives terminating Covered California Enrollees from another QHP Issuer pursuant to a service area reduction, Contractor must: - a) Identify At-Risk Covered California Enrollees, either through existing Contractor practices, or through receipt of both health information from the prior QHP Issuer and the data file with transitioning enrollment information from Covered California (which would occur after these Covered California Enrollees have effectuated coverage). - b) Ensure At-Risk Covered California Enrollees care transitions account for their medical situation, including participation in case or disease management programs, locating in-network providers with appropriate clinical expertise, and any alternative therapies, including specific drugs. - c) Establish internal processes to ensure all parties involved in the transition of care for At-Risk Covered California Enrollees are aware of their responsibilities.
 This includes anyone within or outside of Contractor's organization who are needed to ensure the transition of prescriptions or provision of care. - d) Provide information on continuity of care programs, including alternatives for transitioning to an in-network provider. - e) Ensure the new At-Risk Covered California Enrollees have access to Contractor's formulary information prior to enrollment.